xinwenfu/VChat_CFG/README.md

 3. We have a number of preprocessor directives we can use to modify the behavior of the program.
 There are four that you need to be aware of; we control the behavior of the program by commenting or uncommenting them.
    * `#define E1 1`: The code will overflow the function pointer with the the *good_func* address which was already present; this acts like a control test case as it should always succeed unless we remove *good_func* from the whitelist.
-   * `#define E2 1`: The code will overflow the function pointer with the address of *bad_func* this will succeed if there is an entry in the whitelist.
+   * `#define E2 1`: The code will overflow the function pointer with the address of *bad_func*.
+This will succeed if there is an entry on the whitelist.
-   * `#define E3 1`: The code will overflow the function pointer with an address offset into *bad_func*, this should fail if CFG is enabled.
+   * `#define E3 1`: The code will overflow the function pointer with an address offset into *bad_func*.
+This should fail if CFG is enabled.
-   * `#define EDIT_WHTLIST`: The code will remove both *good_func* and *bad_func* from the whitelist and if CFG is enabled all previous test should fail.
+   * `#define EDIT_WHTLIST`: The code will remove both *good_func* and *bad_func* from the whitelist, and if CFG is enabled, all previous tests should fail.
-4. We will run the program attached to the Visual Studio debugger for each of the test cases, this is so we can see the flow of the program, and where exceptions were thrown.
+4. We will run the program attached to the Visual Studio debugger for each of the test cases, this is so we can see the flow of the program's execution, and where exceptions were thrown.
    1. Set a breakpoint at the indirect function call, this is done by *left-clicking* on the left-hand margin as shown below

         <img src="Images/ESABuild3.png">